marcgp/template_serverless_aws/README.md

-# template_typescript
+# template_serverless_aws

-A boilerplate project for typescript
+A boilerplate project for AWS serverless projects